 - There is increasing tension between those who feel that the secular traditions are being threatened and the government

-In 2008 it was estimated that the Turkish population comprised 70 to 75 per cent Turkish and 18 per cent Kurdish people.
-Other minorities made up seven to 12 per cent of the population.
+In 2017 it was estimated that the Turkish population comprised 70 to 75 per cent Turkish and 19 per cent Kurdish people.
+Other minorities made up 7 to 12 per cent of the population.
 Turkish is the official language; Kurdish is popular, with other minority languages also being spoken.
 English is the most widely used second language.
-Turkish is spoken by approximately 220 million people worldwide, and it’s the fifth most used language in the world, according to Turkey’s tourism board.
+Turkish is spoken by approximately 75 million people, and it’s the 21st most-used language in the world.

-Sport is very popular in Turkey.
-One comScore report, conducted in February 2012, revealed that Turkey had the highest reach for spots sites in Europe (70.7 per cent).
+Sports are very popular in Turkey.
+One comScore report, conducted in February 2012, revealed that Turkey had the highest reach for sports sites in Europe (70.7 per cent).
 Globally, Turkey was second only to the United States, which had a reach of 70.9 per cent.
-Sport is so popular in Turkey that it’s even in the Constitution; article 59 states:
+Sports are so popular in Turkey that it’s even featured in the Constitution; article 59 states:

 “The State takes measures to develop the physical and mental health of Turkish citizens of all ages and encourages the spread of sports among the masses.
-The State protects successful athletes.”
+The State shall protect successful athletes.”

-Older people and opposite genders are addressed formally unless they happen to be close friends or relations, with older men being addressed with the title “Bey” and women with the title “Hanim”.
+Older generations and people of the opposite gender are addressed formally unless they happen to be close friends or relations, with older men being addressed with the title “Bey” and women with the title “Hanim.”

-Public holidays include: National Sovereignty and Children’s Day on 23rd April; Ataturk Commemoration and Youth Sports Day on 19th May; Victory Day on 30th August (commemorating the victory of the Battle of Dumlupinarin 1922); and Republic Day (divided over 28th and 29th October).
+Public holidays include: National Sovereignty and Children’s Day on 23rd April; Ataturk Commemoration and Youth Sports Day on 19th May; Victory Day on 30th August (commemorating the victory of the Battle of Dumlupinar in 1922); and Republic Day (divided over the 28th and 29th of October).

 The 19th May celebrations used to involve thousands of students performing in stadium ceremonies around the country, but this was changed in 2012 so that the majority of Turkish children took part in ceremonies at school instead (one reason being that it had started to impact children’s education).

-The Turkish government refused to permit campaign groups holding their own rally in Ankara to celebrate Republic Day 2012, as campaigners had started using the day to demand change, and protest against the government for what they viewed as moving away from secular traditions.
-The official rally went ahead, and when the attendees tried to march to Atatürk’s Mausoleum they were attached by water cannon and tear gas.
+The Turkish government refused to permit campaign groups to hold their own rally in Ankara to celebrate Republic Day 2012, as campaigners had started using the day to demand change, and protest against the government for what they viewed as a movement away from secular traditions.
+The official rally went ahead, and when the attendees tried to march to Atatürk’s Mausoleum they were attacked by water cannons and tear gas.